raycast/extensions/extensions/time-teller/README.md

 - The parsed dates are presented in ISO 8601 format;
 - Timeframe between the start and end dates in various units (e.g., milliseconds, seconds, minutes, hours, days);
 - Easily copy any calculated values or formatted dates to their clipboard.

+### Requirements
+- Requires Raycast AI as it utilizes AI to extract dates